Danny-Dasilva/CycleTLS/README.md

 </details>

-### How do I use JA4 fingerprinting?
+### How do I use JA4R fingerprinting?

 <details>

-JA4 is an enhanced TLS fingerprinting method that provides additional client identification capabilities.
+> **Note:** Pass `ja4r` (raw format) to configure fingerprints.
+JA4 hashes are for observation only.

+JA4R is the raw format for configuring TLS fingerprints with explicit cipher suites and extensions.

-### Golang JA4 Fingerprinting
+### Golang JA4R Fingerprinting

 ```go
 package main